ABOUT US

 If CCI is lost during -80°C storage, non-sterile, cold, dense gas from the storage environment (i.e. air from a -80°C freezer or carbon dioxide from dry ice) can leak into the stored vial.
 It is therefore critical that robust development work is done to understand the CCI performance of any primary packaging components used for product needing deep cold storage and transport temperatures.

-Laser-based headspace provides yet another alternative approach for detecting microbial contamination in sterile pharmaceutical product allows for quicker, more sensitive, accurate, and reproducible test results when compared with conventional, growth-based methods.
+Explore how laser-based headspace provides an alternative approach for detecting microbial contamination in sterile products, which allows for quicker, more accurate test results.

 This application note describes how laser-based headspace analysis is used for the rapid non-destructive determination of headspace oxygen levels in pre-filled syringes.
 Data is presented demonstrating two major applications of this technique: 1) headspace oxygen monitoring on a pre-filled syringe line filling oxygen-sensitive product, and 2) container closure testing of pre-filled syringes.